Overview:

 Click on Save

-Back to Overview
+Back to Top

-Room-based Video Conferencing Systems:
+Room-Based Video Conferencing Systems:

 Room-based systems are most easily added to video conferences via the desktop Zoom application.
 There are multiple ways to add a room-based system into the meeting you have scheduled.
 I will cover both, but the first should suffice in most cases.